Harika-SVL/Jenkins/notes.md

 ### Node 1 => JDK-17 and maven 3.9.4

 * let's make other vm the node-1
-* On this node (we will be using existing credentials) we will install java-17 and install maven 3.9.4
+* On this node (we will be using existing credentials) we will
+* Install java-17
 ```
 sudo apt update
 sudo apt install openjdk-17-jdk -y
+java -version
 ```
+* Install maven 3.9.4
 ```
 cd /tmp
 wget https://dlcdn.apache.org/maven/maven-3/3.9.4/binaries/apache-maven-3.9.4-bin.tar.gz